web3-BC/samurai-docusign/README.md

 3. create SCW(Smart Account) with Biconomy SDK
 4. verify the signer has a expected email with LitAction
 5. decrypt the `encryptedCID` and get document CID
-6. view the contract document with CID and sign it
+6. view the contract document with CID
+7. sign with Gasless tx by Biconomy SDK

+### Sequence

 ![technical architecture](./public//architecture.png)